“At each concert, music is created anew, according to a performer’s imagination.”

 Although heartfelt expression is our goal, in practice, many tasks are head-driven: we analyze problems, test solutions, etc. The trick is to make the problem-solving process as emotionally vibrant as it is intellectually engaging.

-Personally, I bring a living quality to every sound I make, even when I’m unraveling technical snags.
-In so doing, my technical command serves my expressive notions.
+So let’s bring a living quality to every sound we make, even when we’re unraveling technical snags.
+In so doing, our technical command serves our expressive notions.

-Then, on stage, my practice habits empower me to give myself over to the music.
+Then, on stage, our practice habits empower us to give ourselves over to the music.

 3. Embrace Possibility